This course will meet online with both synchronous and asynchronous sessions.

 - Consider the goals of the course and write a 2 to 3-page reflection that discusses how ideas, activities, and/or resources from the course will impact your classroom practice.
 What might you try to change or do in the coming year and why?

-- Create a historical inquiry that leads students from investigation of primary sources to brainstorming ways to take informed action.
+- 2) Create a historical inquiry that leads students from investigation of primary sources to brainstorming ways to take informed action.
 The inquiry should include historical sources with guiding questions that help students connect the history to contemporary issues of race and identity.
 See rubric at end of this document.
 You can adapt materials from the Flow of History website or use primary sources from other resources.
 You can use this lesson form or a format your district requires.
+This can be as short as a one-classroom period lesson with a primary source set.